CONTINUA DESIGN GUIDELINES

 - Open source development model – the Continua Design Guidelines are universally accessible, non-proprietary and not for profit

 - Flexibility – designed to provide maximum choice for developers and end users (healthcare buyers, individual clinicians and consumers)

 - Wisdom of the market – the market in aggregate has more wisdom than any individual stakeholder; thus the Continua Design Guidelines are developed through a consensus process

-Valuable tools and resources support product certification via the Continua Design Guidelines, including: the Continua Enabling Software Library (CESL) and test tool development, representing over $2 million worth of software development created by Continua to enable complete end-to-end functionality.
-PCHAlliance members have access to Continua Certification Experts, pre-market interoperability testing, Technical Operations Leads and brand support for Continua Certified products.
+Valuable tools and resources support product certification via the Continua Design Guidelines, including: the Continua Enabling Software Library (CESL) and test tool development, representing millions of dollars worth of software development created by Continua to enable complete end-to-end functionality.
+PCHAlliance members have access to Continua Certified Experts (CCE), pre-market interoperability testing, Technical Operations Leads and brand support for Continua Certified products.
 PCHAlliance also participates in a series of events around the world to connect members with buyers, as well as Plugfests, Summits and an online Product Showcase highlighting Continua Certified products and services.

-The Continua Council is the Continua Design Guidelines governing body, boasting today's most dynamic, forward-thinking and successful organizations: Fujitsu, Intel, Orange, Philips, Roche Diagnostics, Sharp and UnitedHealth Group.
+The Continua Council is the Continua Design Guidelines governing body, boasting today's most dynamic, forward-thinking and successful organizations: AT&T, Samsung, Intel, Orange, Philips, Roche Diagnostics, Eli Lilly, ResMed and CSIRO.